 Aim & Scope

-Science Technology and Engineering Journal (STEJ) is a peer-reviewed international journal with open access that is published by the Division of Research Facilitation and Dissemination Mahasarakham University.
+Food Agricultural Sciences and Technology (FAST) is a peer-reviewed international journal with open access that is published by the Division of Research Facilitation and Dissemination Mahasarakham University.
 The aim of the journal is to provide a platform for researchers, academics, professionals and practitioners to publish and share knowledge in the form of high quality original research and review papers.

-We strongly encourage youth researchers, including high school students and undergraduates to share their new discoveries, inventions, and innovations.
+We strongly encourage youth researchers to share their new discoveries, inventions, and innovations.

 Manuscript Preparation and Submission